-SCANA, Dominion quietly offered $1,500 rebates to keep lawmakers from electric cutting rate - South Carolina Radio Network
+Report: SCANA and Dominion offered $1,500 rebates to keep lawmakers from electric cutting rate - South Carolina Radio Network

-As state legislators worked out a plan to cut South Carolina Electric&Gas (SCE&G) electric rates, Dominion Energy, the company that is looking to buy SCE&G’s parent company SCANA, put forth an effort to avoid a rate cut by upping their deal for customers.
+A new report says Dominion Energy tried a last-ditch attempt to avoid legislation that would slash the rates of a South Carolina utility it hopes to buy, offering larger rebates to power customers if legislators halted their proposal.

-The State newspaper reports that the rebate was upped to $1,530 from $1,000 the average amount that Dominion would offer SCE&G’s residential electric customers for higher bills that they have been paying for the failed VC Summer nuclear expansion if lawmakers killed their rate-cut bill.
+The State newspaper reports that the average rebate for South Carolina Electric & Gas (SCE&G) customers was upped from $1,000 to $1,530 for higher bills those customers have been paying for the failed VC Summer nuclear expansion.

 Virginia-based Dominion has repeatedly said that its offer to buy SCE&G and give its electric customers an average $1,000 refund and a permanent $10-a-month rate cut is its premiere and last offer.

-State legislators did not buy the higher rebate telling the newspaper that the new deal did not do enough for SCE&G customers who are still paying higher rates for the failed VC Summer expansion project.
+State legislators did not budge at the higher rebate offer, telling the newspaper that the new deal did not do enough for SCE&G customers who are still paying higher rates for the failed VC Summer expansion project.

+SCE&G has sued in federal court to stop the 15 percent reduction, claiming it is unconstitutional because the utility attempted the risky V.C.
+Summer expansion with the understanding that state law would allow it to recoup any construction debt from customers.
+Legislators insist the law does not apply because SCE&G misled regulators about problems on the project after 2010.